 2. Hit Enter.

-3. Go to the top of the page, then toggle the ‘Developer mode’ switch to ‘On’.
+3. Go to the top of the page, then toggle the “Developer mode” switch to “On.”
 Doing so will allow you to get more information about the extensions added to your browser.

-4. Search for the extension installed by a policy.
+4. Search for the extension installed by policy.
 It should be the one that you cannot normally remove from the Extensions page.

-5. Copy the extension’s ID by pressing Ctrl+C on your keyboard.
+5. Copy the extension’s ID by pressing Ctrl + C on your keyboard.

-Often, extensions that you cannot uninstall do not have the Remove button.
-However, you can still remove them via the Windows Registry.
 Before you proceed, remember that the Registry Editor is a powerful yet sensitive tool.
 When you mishandle it, your system may experience instability issues.
 So, we recommend that you create a backup of your registry.

-1. Go to your taskbar, then click the Search icon.
+1. Go to your taskbar, then click the search icon.

 3. Once the Registry Editor is up, go to the menu at the top, then click Edit.

-4. Select Find from the options, then paste the extension’s ID by clicking Ctrl+V on your keyboard.
+4. Select Find from the options, then paste the extension’s ID by clicking Ctrl + V on your keyboard.

 5. Click Find Next.